DimitarChristoff/mooTagify/README.md

 ### Arguments

-1. element - (*mixed*) A string of the id for an Element or an Element that *contains* one or more dropdown menus.
+1. element - (*mixed*) A string of the id for an Element or an Element that *contains* the group of items as in the suggested markup below.
 2. request - (*Request object*, optional) A pre-configured Request class that does the automatic lookups.
 Suggester uses it to show options onComplete
 2. options - (*object*, optional) a key/value object of options